Monika-Bhardwaj/Movie-Mania/README.md

 3. Start Development Server :
     npm run dev

-4. Open your browser and navigate to http://localhost:5173 to view the application.
+4. Open your browser and navigate to http://localhost:5181 to view the application.

+🈯 Functioning:
+✨  Click the Home option and start interacting with the UI!

 🈯 Functioning: